Russian Federation

 Average maternal age (AMA)

-The average maternal age in the Russia reached 27.0 years in 2024, marking a modest increase of 0.2 years from the previous year.
-Over the last five years, this figure has shown an upward trend, with an average of 26.6 years.
-This represents a rise of 3.7 years compared to the average maternal age in the 1970s.
-Among countries worldwide, the Russia holds the position of having the lowest average maternal age (ranked 38 out of 38).
-The same is true within Europe, where it ranks lowest at 31 out of 31 countries.
+In 2024, the average maternal age in the Russia reached 27.0 years, showing a small increase of 0.2 years from the previous year.
+Over the last five years, there has been a consistent upward trend, with the average maternal age rising to 26.6 years during this period.
+This marks a significant rise of 3.7 years compared to the average maternal age in the 1970s.
+Currently, the country has the lowest average maternal age both globally and within Europe, ranking last among 38 nations worldwide and 31 European countries respectively.

 | Year | BIRTH | Year | BIRTH |